-10. In most democratic states, those who question the right of the rulers to rule find themselves imprisoned, or worse.
+12. In most democratic states, those who question the right of the rulers to rule find themselves imprisoned, or worse.

-In most totalitarian states (not democratic states), political repression is widespread, free and fair elections are lacking, media are heavily censored, basic civil liberties are denied, and those who question the right of the rulers to rule find themselves imprisoned, or worse.
+In most totalitarian states, political repression is widespread, free and fair elections are lacking, media are heavily censored, basic civil liberties are denied, and those who question the right of the rulers to rule find themselves imprisoned, or worse.

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember

-$\label{learning objective: 02-01 Understand\ how\ the\ political\ systems\ of\ countries\ differ.$
+Learning Objective: 02-01 Understand how the political systems of countries differ.

-11. The governments of China, Vietnam, and Laos are communist in name only because those nations have adopted wide-ranging, market-based economic reforms.
+13. The governments of China, Vietnam, and Laos are communist in name only because those nations have adopted wide-ranging, market-based economic reforms.